-Now that we have discussed how our results yield better sample complexities for some classes of states, we will discuss the maximum entropy algorithm in a more detail and comment on how our results equip it with better performance guarantees.
+for some constant $c>0$. \end{prop} After the completion of the first version of this work, in~\cite[Corollary 4.4]{tang_hamiltonian} Tang et al proved strong convexity bounds for high-temperature, (not necessarily geometrically) local Hamiltonians.
+More precisely, for $\beta=\cO(k^{-8})$, where $k$ is the maximal number of qudits each term acts on, they show that $L^{-1}\leq 2\beta^{-2}$.
+Although the result in Eq.~\eqref{equ:strong_convexity_commuting} has the advantage of giving an estimate at any temperature, we see that also for noncommuting Gibbs states strong convexity holds at high enough temperatures.

 The flowchart in Figure~\ref{fig:flowchart} gives the general scheme behind the maximum entropy method.
-Besides the exponential improvements in sample complexity laid out in Table~\ref{tab:performance}, we also provide structural improvements we elaborate on while also explaining the general scheme:
+Besides the exponential improvements in sample complexity laid out in Table~\ref{tab:performance}, we also provide structural improvements which we elaborate on while also explaining the general scheme:

-\paragraph{Input:} The input consists of $m$ linearly independent operators $E_i$ of operator norm $1$, some upper bound $\beta>0$, precision parameter $\epsilon>0$ and step size $\eta$.
+\paragraph{\textbf{Input:}} The input consists of $m$ linearly independent operators $E_i$ of operator norm $1$, some upper bound $\beta>0$, precision parameter $\epsilon>0$ and step size $\eta$.
 Moreover, we are given the promise that the state of interest satisfies~\eqref{equ:def_state}.
-Although we will be mostly concerned with the case in which these are local, we show the convergence of the algorithm in general in Sec.~\ref{sec:max-entropyprin}.
-The step size should be picked as $\eta=\cO(U^{-1})$, as explained in Sec.~\ref{sec:convergence_guarantees}.
+Although we will be mostly concerned with the case in which the observables are local, we show the convergence of the algorithm in general in Sec.~\ref{sec:max-entropyprin}.
+The step size should be picked as $\eta=\cO(U^{-1})$ with $U$ satisfying \eqref{equ:conditionnummbermain}, as explained in Sec.~\ref{sec:convergence_guarantees}.

-\paragraph{Require:} We assume that we have access to copies of $\sigma(\lambda)$ and that we can perform measurements to estimate the expectation values of the observables $E_i$ up to precision $\epsilon>0$.
+\paragraph{\textbf{Require}:} We assume that we have access to copies of $\sigma(\lambda)$ and that we can perform measurements to estimate the expectation values of the observables $E_i$ up to precision $\epsilon>0$.
 For most of the examples considered here, this will mostly require implementing simple, few-qudit measurements.

-\paragraph{Output:} The output is in the form of a vector of parameters $\mu$ of a Gibbs state $\sigma(\mu)$ as in Eq.~\eqref{equ:def_state}.
+\paragraph{\textbf{Output}:} The output is in the form of a vector of parameters $\mu$ of a Gibbs state $\sigma(\mu)$ as in Eq.~\eqref{equ:def_state}.
 Note that unlike~\cite{2004.07266}, our goal is not to estimate the vector of parameters $\lambda$, but rather obtain an approximation of the state satisfying $\sigma(\lambda)\simeq \sigma(\mu)$.
 Here we will focus on quantifying the output's quality in relative entropy.
 More precisely, the output of the algorithm is guaranteed to satisfy $D(\sigma(\mu)\|\sigma(\lambda))=\cO(\epsilon n)$.